 Financial allowances and further details are decided on a yearly basis and published by the Minister of Inclusion, Social Security and Migration.
 These amounts are based on the available general budget for reception of the Directorate-General.
 It is worth to note that financial allowances have not been increased in the last years.

-All asylum seekers hosted in the first phase are given the amount of €51.60 per month per person (to cover personal out-of-pocket expenses), plus €19.06 per month for each minor in charge.
+All asylum seekers hosted in the reception phase are given the amount of €50 per month per person (to cover personal out-of-pocket expenses), plus €20 per month for each minor in charge.
 In addition to this pocket money they receive on a monthly basis, other necessities are also covered after presenting a receipt of the expense when it regards: public transport, clothing, health related expenses, education and training related expenses, administration proceedings related expenses, translation and interpretation fees.

-During the second phase, asylum seekers or protection holders are not provided with accommodation anymore; they live in private apartments and housing.
+During the autonomy phase, protection holders are not provided with accommodation anymore; they live in private apartments and housing.
 They receive no pocket money, although expenses for the rent are covered by the asylum system.
 They can also receive additional financial support for covering basic needs (Atención a las necesidades básicas).
 The maximum amount of the latter varies according to the number of persons composing the family and further depends on whether they benefit from additional financial support for other types of expenses (ayudas puntuales) such as health, education, training, birth.

 Financial assistance to asylum seekers could be considered as adequate or sufficient during the reception phase, as it is aimed to cover all basic needs.
 However, during the autonomy phase, conditions and financial support are not meant to be adequate, as they are conceived as extra assistance for supporting refugees’ gradual integration in the host society.